Simulation framework

 Piecewise-linear reconstruction

-If the time integration scheme is Hancock, the reconstructed edge states are also advanced by half a timestep to get 2nd-order convergence in the flux calculation.
+If the Hancock time integration scheme is chosen, the reconstructed edge states are also advanced by half a timestep to get 2nd-order convergence in time.
 There are two ways to perform the Hancock step.
-The more conventionally described way is to take the fluxes according to the L/R states as an approximation for the flux differential across the cell (the hancock_cons integration scheme).
+The more conventionally described way is to take the fluxes according to the L/R states as an approximation for the flux differential across the cell (the 'hancock_cons' integration scheme).
 The differential is then used to updated the conserved cell-edge states.
 However, this method necessitates a primitive->conserved->primitive conversion and a flux calculation.
 By contrast, the so-called primitive Hancock method uses the Euler equations in primitive variables to estimate the change in time from the change across the cell (see primitiveEvolution()).
 The two methods should give almost identical results, but the primitive version is noticeably faster.

 Parameters: